How to Buy Crypto in Australia

 It’s a good idea to have government-issued documentation such as a driver’s license or passport on hand to speed up this process.
 New accounts must provide images of these documents to the exchange before depositing AUD (or another fiat currency).

 All up, the verification process should only take five to ten minutes.
+However, sometimes the exchange (or verification party) may be required to manually review your documentation, which can take up to 24 hours.

 3. Deposit funds